 We are aware that many students may not seek academic careers but will pursue employment in the private sector.
-To that end, we are following the Twin Cairns Skills Log MatrixTM (https://twincairns.com/skill-set-matrix/) and will provide training for the following skills:
+To that end, we are following the example set by Twin Cairns with their Skills Log Matrix[TM](https://twincairns.com/skills-log-matrix/).
+Students will be trained in the following skills:

-Skill Skill Definition Understanding Ability to understand the relationships between layers of both cultural and Stratigraphy natural depositions Small hand tools Can operate a trawl or similar small hand tool to conduct excavations Large hand tools Can operate a pickax, hoe or similar large hand tool to conduct excavations Grid and trench Ability to lay accurate grid and generate reliable trench outline for layout excavations Recording Ability to understand, collect and record all excavation process and data excavations
+Skill Skill Definition Understanding Ability to understand the relationships between layers of both cultural and Stratigraphy natural depositions Small hand tools Can operate a trawl or similar small hand tool to conduct excavations Large hand tools Can operate a pickax, hoe or similar large hand tool to conduct excavations Grid and trench Ability to lay accurate grid and generate reliable trench outline for excavations layout

-Recording sheets Ability to understand and properly record excavation process, stratigraphy, sections and artifact documentation Photography Ability to take clear images of various feature, artifact & soil colors at various light and field depth conditions Photogrammetry Ability to create and interpret photographic and electromagnetic radiant imagery & patterns Soil identification Ability to identify, describe and record different types of soil and depositions Total Station Able to create maps and plans using a Total Station Section Drawing Ability to understand concepts of physical and chronological stratigraphy and the method to record those accurately Artifact recovery Ability to record, safely excavate and properly storage artifacts and ecofacts made of different types of materials (ceramics, metal, lithics, etc.) and various level of fragility Artifact washing Ability to wash different artifact types while maintaining their material characteristics for research purposes Artifact processing Ability to identify, collect and record a wide range of artifact types, understanding their relative fragility within different site types and conditions Artifact illustration Ability to draw and illustrate different artifact types for report and publications Technical Writing Ability to write technical reports in coherent language that follow both federal and state regulations and law Artifact Curation Ability to safely register, document and store a wide range of artifact types in curation facilities following state and federal laws
+Recording Ability to understand, collect and record all excavation process and data excavations Recording sheets Ability to understand and properly record excavation process, stratigraphy, sections and artifact documentation Photography Ability to take clear images of various feature, artifact & soil colors at various light and field depth conditions Photogrammetry Ability to create and interpret photographic and electromagnetic radiant imagery & patterns Soil identification Ability to identify, describe and record different types of soil and depositions Total Station Able to create maps and plans using a Total Station Section Drawing Ability to understand concepts of physical and chronological stratigraphy and the method to record those accurately Artifact recovery Ability to record, safely excavate and properly storage artifacts and ecofacts made of different types of materials (ceramics, metal, lithics, etc.) and various level of fragility Artifact washing Ability to wash different artifact types while maintaining their material characteristics for research purposes Artifact processing Ability to identify, collect and record a wide range of artifact types, understanding their relative fragility within different site types and conditions Artifact illustration Ability to draw and illustrate different artifact types for report and publications Technical Writing Ability to write technical reports in coherent language that follow both federal and state regulations and law Artifact Curation Ability to safely register, document and store a wide range of artifact types in curation facilities following state and federal laws